Aporosa yunnanensis

 What's the taxonomical classification of Aporosa yunnanensis?

 Aporosa yunnanensis belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-As a member of the class Equisetopsida and the subclass Magnoliidae, this plant follows the evolutionary lineage of the order Malpighiales.
-It is further categorized under the family Phyllanthaceae, which places it within the genus Aporosa.
-The specific taxonomic designation for this particular species is Aporosa yunnanensis.
+Its taxonomic hierarchy continues through the class Equisetopsida and the subclass Magnoliidae, placing it within the order Malpighiales.
+As a member of the family Phyllanthaceae, it is specifically categorized under the genus Aporosa, with the specific epithet yunnanensis identifying the individual species.

 What are the morphological characteristics of this plant?